Rajat0057/kanbon-board/kanban/README.md

 ## Descripition

 Worked on To-Do-List Board where creates or add the new list in the Board and drag and drop the one list from one board to another.
 In that we can also delete any board or card . and we easily edit and card form the board.
-The project contains searcbox where we search any card form the boards.
+The project contains searchbox where we search any card form the boards.

 ## Components